DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 To test different patterns against your logs, turn on [debug logs](#troubleshooting).

 ### Advanced (optional)

+`DdFetchLambdaTags`
+: Let the Forwarder fetch Lambda tags using GetResources API calls and apply them to logs, metrics, and traces.
+If set to true, permission `tag:GetResources` will be automatically added to the Lambda execution IAM role.

+`DdFetchLogGroupTags`
+: Let the forwarder fetch Log Group tags using ListTagsLogGroup and apply them to logs, metrics, and traces.
+If set to true, permission `logs:ListTagsLogGroup` will be automatically added to the Lambda execution IAM role.

+`DdFetchStepFunctionsTags`
+: Let the Forwarder fetch Step Functions tags using GetResources API calls and apply them to logs and traces (if Step Functions tracing is enabled).
+If set to true, permission `tag:GetResources` will be automatically added to the Lambda execution IAM role.

+`DdStepFunctionTraceEnabled`
+: Set to true to enable tracing for all Step Functions.

 `SourceZipUrl`
 : Do not change unless you know what you are doing.
 Override the default location of the function source code.